prioritizr/prioritizr/docs/reference/eval_rank_importance.md

 units), then the `budgets` parameter must be specified.
 The incremental rank procedure involves the following steps.

 1. A set of budgets are defined.
-If an argument to the `budgets` parameter is supplied, then the budgets are defined using the `budgets`.
-Otherwise, if an argument to the `n` parameter is supplied, then the budgets are automatically calculated as a set of values – with equal increments between successive values – that range to a maximum value that is equal to the total cost of `solution`.
+If `budgets` is specified, then the budgets are defined using the `budgets`.
+Otherwise, if `n` is specified is supplied, then the budgets are automatically calculated as a set of values – with equal increments between successive values – that range to a maximum value that is equal to the total cost of `solution`.
 For example, if considering a problem (per `x`) with a single zone, a solution with a total cost of 400, and `n = 4`: then the budgets will be automatically calculated as 100, 200, 300,